Meet Our Teachers

 M.Ed., International Education, Framingham State University

-4th Grade Teacher; Boat Enthusiast and Dog Lover
+Learning Specialist; Boat Enthusiast and Dog Lover

 There are so many reasons I love to teach.
 Inspiring children to grow as unique individuals is incredibly rewarding.
 I truly enjoy the opportunity to build meaningful relationships with my students and learn alongside them each day.
 The Bertschi community fosters a creative and passionate teaching environment that I feel fortunate to be part of!
 Away from school, I enjoy being on the water, spending time with my several young nieces, and going on outdoor adventures with my family.